Gloucester Catholic High School: Softball

-Girl's soccer
+Girls' soccer

 The girls soccer team was Group II state champion in 1997 (as co-champion with Glen Rock High School) and 1998 (co-champion with West Morris Mendham High School), won the Non-Public Group B state title in 2000 vs. Morris Catholic High School, 2005 vs. Villa Walsh Academy, 2009 vs. Villa Walsh, and won the non-public Group A title in 2007 vs. Immaculate Heart Academy.
 The program's six state titles are tied for eight-most in the state.

 The girls' soccer team won the 2000 Parochial South B state sectional championship, defeating Wildwood Catholic High School 5–0 in the tournament final.

 In 2007, the team won the Non-Public South A state sectional championship with a 3–0 win over Holy Spirit High School in the tournament final.
 The team moved on to win the Group A state championship with a 3–0 win over Immaculate Heart Academy.

 The 2009 team finished the season with an 18-1-2 record after winning the Non-Public B state title, the program's sixth, with a 2–0 win against Villa Walsh in the championship game.

 Track and field

-The boys track team won the Non-Public Group B spring track state championship in 2001 and 2002.
+The boys track team won the Non-Public Group B spring / outdoor track state championship in 2001 and 2002.